AhmedAzzam2/MyReads-Project/README.md

 # MyReads Project
-MyReads is a simple cataloging app that allows you to place books in one of three shelves or categories.
+MyReads is a basic recording application that permits you to put books in one of three racks or classifications.
 - Currently Reading
 - Want to Read
 - Read
-It also allow you to search for books based on title and author.
+It additionally permit you to look for books in view of title and author.

-This app is the first of three projects required for Udacity's React Nanodegree program.
+This application is the first of three tasks expected for Udacity's React Nanodegree program.

-Installation
+Establishment
-Clone the repository, change directories, and use NPM to install the dependencies.
+Clone the vault, change catalogs, and use NPM to introduce the conditions.
 ```
 $ git clone https://github.com/AhmedAzzam2/MyReads-Project.git
 $ cd MyReads-Project